-To the Cape Verdeans Art and music are important aspects of life and culture, because music seems to be woven through the people of these lovely islands.
+To the Cape Verdeans art and music are important aspects of life and culture, because music seems to be woven through the people of these lovely islands.

 Funaná is a genre that started in Santiago and is based on the accordion.
 Since Cape Verde gained independence from Portugal, Funaná has become more widely accepted.
-Prior to independence the authorities frowned on Funaná, because they thought it was too African.
+Prior to independence the authorities frowned on Funaná, because they considered it was too African.

 Linked to the love of music is the love of dance.
 Some of the young dancers seem to have boundless energy and skill.

 There is also an interest in literature, with a small, but growing amount of Cape Verdean literature.
 Most of it is written in Portuguese, but there is a growing movement to formulate a standard written version of Creole.

 Other forms of culture and art have a tendency to vary from island to island.
 For example, Boa Vista, Maio, Sal and Santiago are known for pottery.
 The small island of Fogo for carvings made from lava.
 Embroidery, basket making, carpentry and joinery are all practised and the finished articles sold at local markets.

 One particular craft is the making of cloth, mainly dyed blue.
 These square cloths, called Panos, are used for items of clothing.